Keep your cool.

 29 Let no corrupt word proceed out of your mouth, but what is good for necessary edification, that it may impart grace to the hearers (Ephesians 4).

 It matters how we approach others; in our tone of voice, eye contact and facial expressions, as we interact with them.
 People want to feel comfortable, safe and respected, while engaging with others.
 Those we encounter may be carrying emotional, mental or physical burdens, so they may not respond to us kindly.
-It’s not easy letting an offense or a rude gesture roll off our back.
+It’s not easy getting past an offence or rude remark.
 A kind gesture often lowers the temperature.
 As difficult as it is, we have to strive to do what is right and pleasing before God.
 If we live by The Spirit and not by our fleshly desires, we submit to God’s Will for us, especially when we don’t feel like it.

 14 Bless those who persecute you; bless and do not curse.
 15 Rejoice with those who rejoice, and weep with those who weep.
 16 Be of the same mind toward one another.
 Do not set your mind on high things, but associate with the humble.
 Do not be wise in your own opinion.
 17 Repay no one evil for evil.
 Have regard for good things in the sight of all men.
 18 If it is possible, as much as depends on you, live peaceably with all men (Romans 12).